Your tax-deductible donation is an investment in Control Group's globally connected, socially engaged, community-minded

 Our work often challenges the structures of how art is shared and experienced, exiting traditional venues and standard performance modes to encounter the audience directly, in unusual places and ways.

 2. ALL IN IT TOGETHER: Engaging the community and progressing critical dialogs.
 Art offers unique potentials for communal discourse and growth.
-Because of its particular capacity to offer direct, individually received experiences (vs. preaching partisan propaganda), art has the ability to bridge divides and take dialogs out of conflict zones into spaces where progress is possible.
+Because of its particular capacity to offer direct, individually received experiences, art has the ability to bridge divides and take dialogs out of conflict zones into spaces where progress is possible.
 We're not saying that art can, for instance, end racism – but we ARE saying racial reconciliation and the dismantling of other oppressive structures will require crucial contributions from the arts.
 (By the way, David Brooks agrees.)

 We choose concepts and topics that need dialog, places where we see our community or society at large stuck in conflict.
 Our process involves not only making an aesthetic product, but engaging our collaborators, audiences, and wider community in deep, open-ended conversations about where we stand, what we see, and how we understand our world to work (or not work).
 Our research reverberates well beyond the moment of performing the artistic final product, contributing to our community's knowledge, values, and practices.